-Picea orientalis / Oriental spruce
+Picea orientalis / Caucasian spruce

 Oriental spruce is an extremely attractive tree in the landscape, with its shiny, dark-green, very short needles; the bright red male cones in late April or early May; and its columnar growth habit.
 It deserves much wider planting, and has the grace and charm so palpably missing from Norway spruce (P. abies).
 It thrives on a wide range of sites with very few issues with disease and pests.